yeoman/yeoman/readme.md

 1. `npm install`
 2. `grunt install`
-3. follow output of step 2 and update your system path
+3. follow output of step 2 and update your [system path](http://hathaway.cc/2008/06/how-to-edit-your-path-environment-variables-on-mac-os-x/)
-4. Now your system has a new command `yeomen` (noticed the `e`, instead of `a`, `e` for `express`?), which will run this custom copy of yeoman bundled with the custom generators listed below.
+4. Now your system has a new command `yeomen` (notice the `e`, instead of `a` in yeoman? - `e` is for `express`), which will run this custom copy of yeoman bundled with the custom generators listed below.

 ### Getting started from scratch